davxy/datawok-posts/posts/entropy.md

 In this case knowing that the outcome is `>1` lowers the entropy by `1` bit.

-Note that removing one bit of entropy doesn't necessarily mean the exclusion of half of the possible events.
-Instead, it means the exclusion of one or more possible events whose probabilities sum is equal to `1/2`.
+This last example shows that removing one bit of entropy doesn't necessarily mean the exclusion of half of the possible events.
+Instead, it means the exclusion of one or more possible events whose probabilities sum to `1/2`.

-Even though is perfectly possible that:
+Even though is absolutely possible that `H(X|Y=y) ≥ H(X)`, in general:

-    H(X|Y=y) ≥ H(X)

-In general, we always have that:

     H(X|Y) ≤ H(X)

+This last statement will be proven later after the introduction of mutual information and Kullback-Leibler divergence.

 ### Chain Rule